bbatsov/clojure-style-guide/README.md

     ```

 * <a name="partial"></a>
-  Leverage `partial` when it would yield simpler code.
+  Leverage `partial` when doing so yields simpler code.
 <sup>[[link](#partial)]</sup>

     ```Clojure